StevenKehrli/Trelnex/README.md

 - `UsersCreatePolicy` with required role `users.create`
 - `UsersReadPolicy` with required role `users.read`

 The first example uses Microsoft Identity Web App Authentication and the second example uses JWT Bearer Authentication.
-Notice both examples are nearly identical, with the only difference the reference to `MicrosoftIdentityPermission` or `JwtBearerPermission` base class.
+Notice both examples are nearly identical, with the only difference are the reference to `MicrosoftIdentityPermission` or `JwtBearerPermission` base class.

 #### Permission and Policy Definition - Microsoft Identity Web App Authentication